BYOD & Educational Apps

 For most schools, it is financially impossible to provide every student with state-of-the-art technology.

 Bring Your Own Device (BYOD) is a cost-effective alternative; recognising that many students already own devices that are superior and more up-to-date than those available in schools.

 This program is running in many schools across NSW, Australia and worldwide and is a component of Future Focused Learning.

-2. A computer device will not replace pens or books, as writing is a vital skill in brain development and fine motor skills in young children.
+- A computer device will not replace pens or books, as writing is a vital skill in brain development and fine motor skills in young children.

 The school has purchased and installed an Arubra Wireless Network to support the infrastructure and access to the Department of Education (DoE) Wi-Fi network.
-Access to the Internet will be made available to students who BYOD for learning.
+Access to the Internet will be made available to students who use BYOD for learning.

 BYOD provides an effective process that allows schools and the DoE to efficiently incorporate devices into our digital learning environment while securing and protecting school and DoE infrastructure and data.

 Students who choose to take up this opportunity must read and sign a copy of the Policy and User Agreement (pdf 42 KB) together with their parent or caregiver.

 A list of educational apps recommended for use at Bundanoon Public School are listed here: Educational Apps for BYOD (pdf 36 KB)